Doctor of Philosophy (Intercultural Studies) Program

 The Doctoral Seminar

 The core of the formal course instruction is the seminar experience.
-The interaction of a doctoral seminar is much more than a discussion; it is a mode of learning.
-The assumption is that ideas are not a person’s own until they can be shaped into language and used in disciplined conversations.
+The interaction of a doctoral seminar is much more than a discussion; it is a mode of learning whereby course participants form a learning community of disciplined inquiry and mutual enrichment.
 To facilitate dialogue, the instructor may provide for a common base of reading and reference by assigning preparatory work.
-Seminars may be completed in a variety of formats such as regular semester courses, and modular (one or two-week) or weekend intensive courses.
+Seminars may be completed in a variety of formats such as regular semester courses, and modular (one or two-week) or weekend intensive courses, and synchronous online courses.
 For intensive courses participants are expected to have read the assigned textbooks and complete other assignments before the first class session.

 Independent Study Courses

-Courses, seminars, and colloquia for the PhD/ICS degree are normally completed on Trinity’s Deerfield campus.
-A residency requirement in academic research doctoral programs is essential for students to receive intensive faculty mentoring, participate in the learning community, become immersed in the ethos of doctoral study, and become involved in professional activities.
+At least 24 credit hours of regular coursework must be completed by taking in person courses on Trinity's Bannockburn campus (i.e. not as synchronous, guided research, or reading courses).
+In academic doctoral programs on-campus presence is essential for students to receive faculty mentoring, participate in the learning community, become immersed in the ethos of doctoral study, and become involved in professional activities.

-Students can complete their resident coursework in either full or part-time status.
-Some students, especially those serving in higher education, choose to complete coursework during summer semesters and/or through intensive courses.
-It is thus possible to complete the program in either a traditional full-time residential mode, or as a student who commutes to Deerfield for intensive courses and other program requirements.
+Students can complete their coursework in either full or part-time status and in either a traditional residential mode, or as a non-resident student who commutes to Bannockburn for intensive courses and other program requirements.

 Applicants for the PhD/ICS program must fulfill the following requirements: